omec-project/sdcore-docs/release/process.rst

 1. Develop a fix to the issue on the master branch, get it approved after passing master tests.

-2. If it doesn't exist, create an **sdcore-1.0** branch on the component repo, starting at the commit where the **VERSION** of the component used in 1.0 was created - this is known as "lazy branching".
+2. If it does not exist, create an **sdcore-1.0** branch on the component repo, starting at the commit where the **VERSION** of the component used in 1.0 was created - this is known as "lazy branching".